bharatimalik/Speed_Camera_Violations/README.md

 There are 3 phases of this project:
 * Data Exploration: The objective is to develop five distinct visualizations using Tableau that provide an effective overview of the data.
-* First Version: The objective of this phase is to create a set of visualizations in an interesting, non-trivial, and somewhat unexpected fashion intended for the Mayor of Chicago.
+* First Version: The objective of this phase is to create a 3 sets of visualizations in an interesting, non-trivial, and somewhat unexpected fashion intended for the Mayor of Chicago.
 * Final Version: The objective of this phase is to further improvise our first version.